 PhD in Electrical & Computer Engineering

-Students may directly pursue the Ph.D. degree after completing the bachelor’s or master’s degree.
 Students pursuing the Ph.D. degree begin in pre-candidacy, with formal Ph.D. candidacy achieved after passing the Ph.D.
 Qualifying Examination and having an approved Research and Study Program.
+Following formal admission to candidacy, students must complete the Pre-Dissertation Examination, the Ph.D.
+Dissertation, and the Final Oral Examination.
 Specific Ph.D. degree requirements are detailed in the Department Graduate Policy and summarized below.

 Research and Study Program

 Students must submit a Research and Study Program (RSP) prior to taking the Qualifying Examination.
 The RSP details: (1) all courses taken by the student, (2) all future courses planned to be taken in fulfillment of the degree requirements, (3) an abstract of the research to be undertaken in fulfillment of the degree requirements, and (4) a list of the individuals that have agreed to serve on the student’s dissertation committee, which must consist of at least four individuals.
 The committee is chaired by the student’s faculty research advisor and must include at least two additional faculty members from the Department.

 The pre-dissertation examination is an in-depth written document and presentation of the student’s thesis proposal to members of his/her committee.
 The proposal must present sufficient evidence to justify its acceptance as a dissertation topic.
 Candidates must complete the pre-dissertation examination within one and a half years of passing the Ph.D.
 Qualifying Examination and having an approved RSP.
 The written proposal must be distributed to the committee members for review no less than two weeks prior to the scheduled proposal presentation.